 In the autumn of 2016 an interim Steering group produced a project plan.
 They started to review the surveys and began drawing the issues together.

 We now know from the feedback that we have received that the Wooler community cares about what happens to it in the future, and wants to have some influence on how it progresses towards the next few decades or so.

 What we also know is that there is a wealth of information and knowledge in our community.
 Together we are creating a NP that gives us a good opportunity to shape where future housing development might be located and what it might look like in terms of design, style and size.

 Other features like employment, transport, local facilities, landscape etc are also being considered.

-We really appreciate people contributing ideas and thoughts towards the development of our NP and its content.
-We know that not everyone wants to be directly involved but many have opinions that they want to share and pass on.
+We have really appreciated people contributing ideas and thoughts towards the development of our NP and its content.
+We know that not everyone wanted to be directly involved but many have had opinions that they want to share and pass on.

-There are opportunities for our community to contribute to the plan throughout the process.
+There have been many opportunities for our community to contribute to the plan throughout the process.

 We are fortunate to have volunteers who have the time, skills, experience, energy and enthusiasm etc to help with the project.

 We have held a number of drop in events and group meetings throughout the process.